 - Get Creative

 Whether you’re a small independent retail business or a large well established store there is no better way to bring products to life than through video.
 It can be anything from showing off your new instore range, how a product works or how it can look on, customers will be fully immersed in your brand – especially if it has an entertaining story behind it that your customers can resonate with.
+Videos are most effective when they are in MOV format and can be converted to MP4 for compatibility with most digital devices.
+The faster the video loads, the better it will perform.
 For those of you worried about budgets, don’t be!
 A good quality camera pixel on your phone still has the ability to create outstanding, fun videos; utilise your materials to the best of your ability and take the time to learn more about what you can do if needed.
 If you don’t have the time, why not hire a marketing or social media intern that can handle this for you?
 Plus you’d be giving them good experience and a chance to get creative.

 - Plan, Plan, Plan.

 Retail marketers are hopefully already aware of their business’s seasonal peaks.
 Whether it’s summer sales, Black Friday, or holiday peaks, retailers need to plan their campaigns in advance of these seasonal peaks.
-This includes things like adjusting ad spend, working with design for new creative content, and executing seasonally relevant campaigns that will boost sales ..
+This includes things like adjusting ad spend, working with design for new creative content, and executing seasonally relevant campaigns that will boost sales.
+Utilising an event staffing agency can also be a great way to ensure that you have the capacity and personnel for these peak times.
 Planning is absolutely key for these peak times because competition is typically steeper, so upping ad spend and using ad scheduling tools to save time is critical if you want an increase in sales.

 Recommended Bizimply read: 7 Valuable Skills for Retail Workers